istio/istio.io/content/docs/concepts/traffic-management/index.md

 Given two failure recovery policies for the same destination service, **the more restrictive of the two will be triggered when failures occur**.
 For example, you have two timeouts -- one set in Envoy and another in an application's library.
-In this example, if the application sets a 5 second timeout for an API call to a service, while the operator has configured a 10 second timeout, the application's timeout will kick in first.
+In this example, if the application sets a 5 second timeout for an API call to a service, while the you configured a 10 second timeout in Envoy, the application's timeout will kick in first.
 Similarly, if Envoy's circuit breaker triggers before the application's circuit breaker, API calls to the service will get a 503 from Envoy.